YonghaoZhao722/YeastSAMDoc/docs/index.md

 | Model Size          | Select `base` |
 | Custom Weights Path | Select `vit_b_yeast.pt`. **Important**: Download these weights from [GitHub Releases](https://github.com/YonghaoZhao722/YeastSAM/releases).
 These custom YeastSAM weights are fine-tuned for Yeast Cell DIC images, offering improved accuracy over default µSAM models for budding yeast. |

-If you skip loading custom weights, napari will download the default µSAM model files, which may cause a few minutes of unresponsiveness.
+*Note:* If you skip loading custom weights, napari will download the default µSAM model files, which may cause a few minutes of unresponsiveness.
 To avoid this, always use the provided YeastSAM weights.

 <img src="images/image_3.png" width="500" />